Diagrams and irregular connections on the Riemann sphere: Invariance of the diagram for one irregular singularity

 \section{Invariance of the diagram for one irregular singularity}

-In this section, we discuss the properties of the diagram associated by \cite{boalch2020diagrams} to an irregular class at infinity.
-We show that the diagram is invariant under Fourier-Laplace transform, and under $SL_2(\C)$ transformations.
+In this section, we discuss the properties of the diagram associated by \cite{boalch2020diagrams} to a connection of the Riemann sphere with only one irregular singularity at infinity.
+We show that the diagram is invariant under Fourier-Laplace transform, and under $\SL_2(\C)$ transformations.
 To do this, we compute an explicit formula for the number of edges and loops of the diagram, as well as a formula for the terms appearing in the Legendre transform of an exponential factor.